 In recent times Mrs Nora Hall ran the Post Office, at first selling sweets and bread, although now a mobile Post Office calls in each week.

 John Sarginson eventually bought the joinery business, he has now retired and his nephew Ian Clayton ran the business for a number of years until it was sold.
-Part of the building was a hair dressers untill recently –this has since closed too
+Part of the building was a hair dressers until recently –this has since closed too.

 The wood yard buildings

 There were two smithies in the village, horses carried out farming deliveries so shoeing them was major part of the job.